dhthwy/r/README.md

 "I don't care who cares like me.

-Everyone has already decided I was the villain.
+Everyone has already decided I am the villain.

 Treat someone like a villain, you turn them into one.